World Committee Against War and Fascism: Background

 Japan conquered Manchuria in 1932 and support for the Nazis was growing in Germany that year, making the Soviet Union fear encirclement and attack by the capitalist powers.

 The German Communist Willi Münzenberg had founded the League against Imperialism in 1927, but it had collapsed in 1931.

 Münzenberg organized the World Congress Against Imperialist War in Amsterdam in late August 1932.

 He was careful to avoid including any Russian names in the advance notices other than Maxim Gorky, head of the convening committee.

 The congress was advertised as the World Congress Against Imperialist War in Communist publications, but simply as the World Congress Against War elsewhere.
 Romain Rolland and Henri Barbusse issued the invitations.

 The World Congress Against War was held in Amsterdam on 27–29 August 1932, and was attended by more than 2,000 delegates from 27 countries.

 The majority of the delegates were not Communists.
-However, many belonged to organizations associated with the Communist party, or were known to by sympathetic to Russia.
+However, many belonged to organizations associated with the Communist party, or were known to be sympathetic to Russia.

 Most of the discussion was about the need to protect the Soviet Union.

 The Amsterdam meeting founded the World Committee against Imperialist War.

 Willi Münzenberg was the force behind organizing the World Committee, which at first was based in Berlin.

 Münzenberg managed to convince many prominent pacifists to join the committee.
 In addition to Barbusse, Rolland and Gorky the members included Albert Einstein, Heinrich Mann, Bertrand Russell, Havelock Ellis, Theodore Dreiser, John Dos Passos, Upton Sinclair and Sherwood Anderson.

 Romain Rolland criticized the control Münzenberg assumed over the committee and was against basing it in Berlin.

 The Executive Committee of the Communist International was also uncomfortable with Münzenberg's views and replaced him by Georgi Dimitrov.

 Early the next year Adolf Hitler was appointed Chancellor of Germany and the World Committee had to move its headquarters to Paris.

 Dimitrov was jailed on a charge of responsibility for the Reichstag fire, and Münzenberg again assumed the leadership.